-While there is growing potential in the applications of eggshell waste, there is a scarcity of research focusing on experiences of household members and food industries workers regarding its disposal practices.
-Understanding the drivers and barriers to proper eggshell waste management is crucial developing effective interventions and promoting sustainable practices.
-This gap highlights the literature studies need for examine the socio-behavioral aspects of eggshell disposal.
+While there is growing potential interest in the applications of eggshell waste, there is a scarcity of research focusing on experiences of household members and food industries workers regarding its disposal practices.
+Understanding the drivers and barriers to proper eggshell waste management is crucial developing effective for interventions and promoting sustainable practices.
+This gap highlights in the literature studies that the need for examine the socio-behavioral aspects of eggshell disposal.

-This study is anchored on the Theory of Reasoned Action (TRA) developed by Fishbein and Ajzen (1975) as cited in the book of (LaCaille, 2013), which posits that a person's behavioral intentions - shaped by attitudes and subjective norms-are the most immediate predictors of actual behavior.
+This study is anchored on the Theory of Reasoned Action (TRA) developed by Fishbein and Ajzen (1975) as cited in the book of (LaCaille, 2013), which posits that a person's behavioral intentions - shaped by attitudes and subjective norms - are the most immediate predictors of actual behavior.
 In the context of eggshell disposal, the themes that emerged from this study - Accustomed Disposal Practices,

-Knowledge and Awareness and Gaps, Openness Innovation and Change-align with the key constructs of the Participants' habitual reliance on trash disposal reflects ingrained attitudes convenience normative and shaped by practices and industry routines.
-Meanwhile, knowledge gaps highlight the absence enabling beliefs that would lead to stronger behavioral intentions toward sustainable practices.
-Lastly, the theme of openness to change suggests presence of evolving attitudes that may, with proper intervention, translate into more environmentally responsible intentions.
-Understanding eggshell disposal behavior through the lens of TRA provides framework a designing educational for community-based and that influence interventions attitudes, reshape norms. and ultimately encourage pro-environmental behavior among individuals in both households and food industries.
+Knowledge and Awareness and Gaps, Openness to Innovation and Change-align with the key constructs of the Participants' TRA. habitual reliance on trash disposal reflects ingrained attitudes toward convenience normative and beliefs shaped by family practices and industry routines.
+Meanwhile, knowledge gaps highlight the absence of enabling beliefs that would lead to stronger behavioral intentions toward sustainable practices.
+Lastly, the theme of openness to change suggests presence of evolving the attitudes that may, with proper intervention, translate into more environmentally responsible intentions.
+Understanding eggshell disposal behavior through the lens of TRA provides framework а designing educational for community-based and that influence interventions attitudes, reshape norms. and ultimately encourage pro-environmental behavior among individuals in both households and food industries.

-response to the identified research gap, this study aims to explore eggshell disposal practices individuals in the food industry and households.
+In response to the identified research gap, this study aims to explore eggshell disposal practices among individuals in the food industry and households.
 By conducting with in-depth interviews stakeholders such as local bake shop owners, fast-food chain employees, eatery operators, street vendors, and household members, the study seeks to uncover the underlying issues thatshapeconventionaleggshell disposal methods.
-The findings will inform the development of strategies to reduce eggshell promote waste and beneficial reuse, contributing to environmental sustainability efficiency. and resource
+The findings will inform the development of strategies to reduce eggshell promote waste and its beneficial reuse, contributing to environmental sustainability efficiency. and resource